-- 5. If any FRUs have been removed that should be reinstalled, reinstall them now: - 1.
-If the system is not powered on, power it on now. - 2.
+Note: If any FRUs have been removed that should be reinstalled, reinstall them now.
+Perform the following steps:

+- 1. If the system is not powered on, power it on now. - 2.
 Perform a slow boot. - 3.
-Wait until the AIX operating system login prompt is displayed or until system activity on the operator panel or display has stopped. - 4.
+Wait until the AIX operating system login prompt displays or until system activity on the operator panel or display apparently has stopped. - 4.
 Did you encounter any problems?